-The teenage years and acne go hand in hand – so why are you still breaking out into your 30s and 40s?
-Like it or not, pimples can occur well into adulthood, even for those of us who never endured acne as a teen.
+The teenage years and acne go hand in hand – so why are you still having acne breaking outs in your 30s and 40s?
+Like it or not, acne can occur well into adulthood, even for those of us who never endured acne as a teen.
 Women are more prone to adult breakouts compared to men.
 In fact, a Rutgers Robert Wood Johnson Medical School study finds about half of women in their 20s, one-third of women in their 30s and one-quarter of women in their 40s will be bothered by breakouts.

 “Adult-onset acne is more prevalent in women and more likely to appear along the jawline than in the “T-zone” of the forehead, nose and chin,” said Clarissa Yang, MD